mlflow/mlflow/docs/source/gateway/index.rst

 :py:func:`mlflow.gateway.delete_route` API.
 For more information, see the :ref:`gateway_fluent_api` and :ref:`gateway_client_api` sections.

 Step 8: Use AI Gateway routes for model development
 ---------------------------------------------------

-Now that you have created some AI Gateway routes, you can create MLflow Models that query this route to build application-specific logic using techniques like prompt engineering.
+Now that you have created several AI Gateway routes, you can create MLflow Models that query these routes to build application-specific logic using techniques like prompt engineering.
 For more information, see :ref:`AI Gateway and MLflow Models <gateway_mlflow_models>`.